What is Couples Therapy?

 - Relationships get strained: It brings about relationship strains from lack of intimacy, reduced communication, and other legal issues.

-- The strain on sex life: This addiction lowers a partner’s sex interest.
-Reduced intimacy would hurt people’s feelings and create an emotional disconnection.
+- The strain on sex life: The addiction can often lower a partner’s sex interest, and when reducing the intimacy in your relationship, it can hurt people’s feelings of being wanted and create an emotional disconnection.

 - Financial difficulties: People who are addicted are likely to spend more on harmful substances.
 In turn, the misplaced priorities in handling finances such as rent payments, eating healthy, or spending time on recreation.

 - Legal conflicts: addiction makes people commit crimes such as drunk driving which sparks behavior that is dangerous to themselves and other people.
-When a spouse goes through legal trouble, it will adversely impact the marriage with their spouse.
+When a spouse goes through legal trouble, it will adversely impact the marriage..

-- Sexual, verbal, or physical abuse: Drugs and substance abusers are often unstable and burdened by unpredictable mood swings which create animosity among partners.
+- Sexual, verbal, or physical abuse: Drugs and substance abusers are often unstable and burdened by unpredictable mood swings, which can create animosity and fear for their partners.

 It is expected for a spouse whose partner is fighting addiction to be supportive in their recovery.
 However, it is important to distinguish between a partner who is supportive and enabling.
 At times, a partner may be enabling their partner’s addiction without knowing it by:

-Sympathy is a noble quality and is best manifested when dealing with people you are related to by blood.
-However, constantly helping an addict only worsens the problem.
+Sympathy is a noble quality and is best manifested when dealing with people who do not have an addiction, because constantly helping an addict only worsens the problem.

 Some addiction recovery experts believe the best way to help an addict is by speeding up their path to rock bottom.
 The rationale here is that the sooner they have no place to turn to, the quicker they will make the personal choice to turn their life around by seeking professional help.

-How couples using drugs together affect each other
+How do couples using drugs together affect each other:

 Several patterns and outcomes are common among partners who use drugs together.
 Some use drugs for recreation and relaxation while others have more frequent and intense reasons behind their drug use.

 Whatever the case, they impact the dynamics of a relationship in different ways.
-For instance, when they jointly start abusing the substance it brings a sense of adventure and camaraderie.
-However, with time it leads to conflicts, dependence, and bad outcomes for each partner.
+For instance, when they jointly start abusing the substance, it brings a sense of adventure and camaraderie.
+However, with time it leads to conflicts, dependence, and can have a bad outcome for each partner.

 Stress